 1. Developing quantity requirements

-MRP software looks at how raw materials are allocated within a warehouse (on-hold for a specific purchase order, on-hand, committed to manufacturing, etc.) to determine how much of a resource is needed.
+Material requirements planning software looks at how raw materials are allocated within a warehouse (on-hold for a specific purchase order, on-hand, committed to manufacturing, etc.) to determine how much of a resource is needed.
 This is a number that varies day by day and by distribution center.
 This is due to factors such as the shifting availability of raw components and changes in customer demand.

 2. Calculating material order suggestions

-Once you know how much raw material is tied up in current manufacturing processes and you’ve projected future need, your MRP software will then use data and calculations to suggest the amount of material you should order.
+Once you know how much raw material is tied up in current manufacturing processes and you’ve projected future need, your software will then use data and calculations to suggest the amount of material you should order.
 It’s important to note here that your material requirements planning software is at its best when it has the most up-to-date and accurate inventory data.
 If you don’t have a good system for tracking where materials are at in the manufacturing process, your MRP could potentially recommend unnecessary orders due to inaccurate data.
 Therefore, MRP is especially beneficial if you use a tracking tool such as RFID to see where materials are at in the manufacturing process.

 3. Completing material orders